7 beaches in Colombia that belong on your travel bucket list

-If you’re itching to take a beach holiday, I am here to urge you to consider taking a trip to Colombia.
-That is, if sipping fruity drinks while soaking up the sunshine, all while surrounded by sparkling blue waters lapping against white powdery sand sounds like the kind of beach holiday you’d be into.
+If you’re itching to take a beach holiday, I’m here to urge you to visit Colombia.
+That is, if sipping fruity drinks while soaking up the sunshine, all while surrounded by sparkling blue waters lapping against white powdery sand sounds like the kind of beach holiday you’d love.

 While Cartagena is a coastal town, the beaches surrounding the Old City are more built up than the image you might have in your head when you think of a lazy holiday on the Caribbean coast.
-Think of Cartagena kind of like a mini, less hectic Miami.
+Think of Cartagena as a mini Miami, that’s way less hectic.
 The real magic here is the Old City itself, with its colourful buildings, local markets and street vendors.
-I know this is an article about the best beaches and Cartagena doesn’t strictly fall into that category, but it really is the gateway to some of Colombia’s most beautiful beaches and islands.

 Isla de Baru

-The Rosario Islands are known for their coral reefs, glittering waters and conveniently, they’re also located only a short boat ride from Cartagena.
+The Rosario Islands are known for their coral reefs and glittering waters.
+Conveniently, they’re just a short boat ride from Cartagena too.
 The Rosarios are comprised of 27 small islands and are the ideal spots for catching the sun, snorkelling and generally soaking up the blissful and relaxing Caribbean vibes.
-It’s worth noting that not all of the islands are open to visitors so be sure to do your research before visiting here.

-A beach town on Colombia’s northern coast, Palomino Beach has become quite the attraction for eager travellers in recent years and that’s for good reason.
+A beach town on Colombia’s northern coast, Palomino Beach has become quite the attraction for eager travellers in recent years… and with good reason.
 If you decide to head there with Contiki (which you definitely should), you’ll cruise north along the Colombian coast with Sierra Nevada de Santa Marta on one side and the Caribbean ocean on the other and be floored by the amount of beauty that, frankly, your eyeballs won’t quite know how to take in all at once.